tsokomalusi/Ford-EV-Engineering-Intro/README.md

 # Ford-EV-Engineering-Intro

-# Task One: Visualizing battery capacity
+# Task one: Visualizing battery capacity
 ## Task one content
 * The relationship between battery chemistry and capacity.
 * Data analysis and visualization using Excel